merkanar/PythonLab/product_recommendation/README.md

 Model:

-Alternative 1: Use a simple k-Means algorithm.
-This model can create user / product clusters grouping similar records.
+Alternative 1: K-Means algorithm: This model can create user / product clusters grouping similar records.
 For better results, product data should be merged to the purchase data.
+For better result, K-Means can be also applied to the product data additionally to identify the similar products.

-Alternative 2: Collaborative Filtering
+Alternative 2: Collaborative Filtering: This model tries to extract the recommendations from the past purchase data of similar users.

-Alternative 3: Use cosine similarities
+Alternative 3: Cosine similarities:  This approach applies simple correlation for user & product matrix and try to get the close records.

 ### Features

 1. Data collection and preprocessing
-2. Mergimg, feature extraction and encoding
+2. Data merging, feature extraction and encoding
-3. Model training (k-NN or Collaborative Filtering)
+3. Model execution (k-Means, Collaborative Filtering, Cosine similarities)
 4. User interface for inputting preferences
-5. Book recommendations based on user input
+5. Product recommendations with already calculated models (more than one model can be used) based on user input (either user, or product or user / product tuple)

 #### Limitations
 * Time